MileHacker Logo

 Impressing Locals

-While not required, knowing a few Spanish phrases (e.g., "gracias," "por favor") is appreciated, showing respect for the region's heritage.
+While not required, knowing a few Spanish phrases (e.g., "gracias," "por favor") is appreciated, having respect for the region's heritage.
 Referring to local landmarks or specific neighborhoods (e.g., "the Funk Zone," "The Riviera") shows you have done your research and appreciate the local culture.

 Santa Barbara Travel Hacks.
 Money Saving, Time Saving, Local Secrets